-Pharmacy Technician Diplomas and Degrees
+Pharmacy Technician Degrees and Diplomas

 Although going by different names, a certificate and a diploma offer a comparable level of education.
 These programs, which often take four months-to-a-year to complete, are focused exclusively on pharmacy tech classes.
 Students learn about pharmacology and pharmacy calculations while also taking part in lab simulations.
 A certificate or diploma is best for those who want to become pharmacy technicians quickly and don’t expect to pursue further education in the near future.
 An associate degree may take up to two years to complete and typically has a curriculum that combines general education requirements with pharmacy tech classes.
 Core courses may cover topics such as pharmacology, dosage calculations, chemistry and health care ethics.
 Some employers, such as institutional pharmacies, may prefer to hire technicians with a higher level of education.
 Credits from an associate degree may transfer to four-year schools and be applied toward a bachelor’s degree.

-Points to Ask Pharmacist Tech Colleges
+What to Ask Pharmacist Technician Courses

-Find the Best College Pharmacy Tech School
+Enroll in the Best College Pharmacy Tech School